-Q12: If a manufacturer holds a medical device licence (MDL) or an importer holds a medical device establishment licence (MDEL) to import Class II, III or IV, but products have not yet been sold or imported in Canada, must a FRN report be submitted to Health Canada?
+Q12: If a medical device authorization (i.e., licence, establishment licence, or Investigational Testing Authorization) has been issued for a Class II, III or IV medical device, but products have not yet been sold or imported in Canada, do the FRN requirements apply?

 Yes.
-Holders of a medical device licence (MDL) (including private label manufacturers) and holders of a medical device establishment licence (MDEL) to import Class II, III, or IV medical device ("importers") must submit a FRN report when the three conditions outlined in the Medical Devices Regulations have been met:
+Holders of a Medical Device Licence (MDL) (including private label manufacturers), holders of a medical device establishment licence (MDEL) to import Class II, III, or IV medical device ("importers"), and holders of an authorization for investigational testing must submit a FRN report when the three conditions outlined in the Medical Devices Regulations have been met: